 Banco do Brasil

 Banco do Brasil (BB) is the second largest and the oldest bank in Brazil.
-It provides retail, corporate and government banking services including savings accounts, mortgages, consumer and rural loans, credit and debit cards, foreign exchange, life, health and auto insurance, fund management, investment banking and much more.
+It provides retail, corporate and government banking services including savings accounts, mortgages, consumer and rural loans, credit and debit cards, foreign exchange, life, health and auto insurance, fund management, investment banking and more.
 BB maintains branches and ATMs in 3,550 Brazilian municipalities as well as has international presence in 20 countries.
 App BB reaches nearly 17 million users.
-The Bank’s stock is traded on the Brazil Stock Exchange (B3 S.A.
-Brasil Bolsa Balcao) and ADRs on over-the-counter (OTC) market with a market capitalization of US$31 billion at November 27, 2019.
+The Bank’s shares are traded on the Brazil Stock Exchange and ADRs on OTC market with a market capitalization of US$22 billion at June 9, 2020.

 Founded in 1943, Banco Bradesco is the third largest bank is Brazil with 28 million current accounts, 71.7 million customers, over 4,700 retail and prime branches, 3,899 service points, 38,708 Bradesco Expresso points, and 56,849 ATMs (including own network and supplementary networks).
 It also has offices in New York, Grand Cayman and London, and subsidiaries in Argentina, Luxembourg, the United States, the UK, Grand Cayman and Mexico.
-As of March 31, 2019, Banco Bradesco recorded US$354 trillion in total assets and US$562 billion in assets under management.
+As of March 31, 2020, Banco Bradesco recorded US$289 billion in total assets and US$439 billion in assets under management.

 Caixa Economica Federal

 Brazilian Development Bank

 Brazilian Development Bank (BNDES), established in 1952, is a state-owned financial institution controlled by the Federal Government.
 It is the main financing agent for development in Brazil and provides financial support mechanisms to companies of any size.
-As of December 31, 2018, it had total assets of approximately US$207 billion.
+As of December 31, 2019, it had total assets of approximately US$142 billion.